-Look around you – at your desk, your purse, or your wardrobe.
+Look around you – at your desk, purse, or wardrobe.
 You will most probably own a promotional product.
-Promotional products are mainly the free items that include the company’s name, logo and message on them.
+Promotional products are mainly free items that include the company’s name, logo and message on them.

 Examples include pens, polo shirts, mugs, calendars and other free giveaways.
 Promotional gifts are considered one of the very first techniques used in advertising.

-According to ASI (Advertising Specialties Impressions Study), promotional products are still the most highly viewed form of advertising amongst customers despite the fact that TV and digital marketing have been growing rapidly.
+According to ASI (Advertising Specialties Impressions Study), promotional products are still the most highly viewed form of advertising amongst customers, even though TV and digital marketing have grown rapidly.

-This is the main reason why companies still follow this giveaway advertising technique to this day.
+This is why companies still follow this giveaway advertising technique to this day.
 According to research, American businesses spend $20 billion per year giving promotional products.

 How to use promotional products featured image